npm/jobs/2018/q1/product-designer.md

 Your first project will be to survey our website and smooth out the journey from "brand new user" to "satisfied customer".
-In the fullness of time, you'll become the local expert at making sure that npm's product experience is consistently organized, and presented to the user in convenient, learnable web interfaces.
+In the fullness of time, you'll become the local guide to help make npm's product experience more consistently organized, and presented to our users in convenient, learnable web interfaces.

 This position will be based in our offices in Oakland, CA, and we are not looking for remote candidates for this position.
 We cannot